cxduvall/mybots/README.md

 The robot bodies are evolved in the following way: Each generation, there is a 30% chance of the the program attempting to mutate the body.
 If an attempt at mutation is made, there is a 10% chance of adding a prism, in which case a new prism is added in the same way prisms are added when the body is initialized (choose a random existing prism, face, offsets on that face, dimensions of the new prism and joint direction, repeating the process until a solution is found that satisfies the non-overlap and height limit constraints).
 Otherwise (with a 90% chance), the program attempts to remove a cube, deleting a random cube, its parent joint and all of its "descendant" cubes and joints -- it will simply abort this procedure if less than 2 cubes remain after deletion.

-The neural network "brain" of the creature is initially generated by creating a "sensor neuron" for each sensor prism and a "motor neuron" for each joint -- the layer of sensor neurons is fully connected to the layer of motor neurons, and weights are initialized randomly as a floating point number between -1 and 1.

-The brain is evolved by randomizing a single synapse weight in the brain (after body mutation has occurred, if it occurrs).

-All in all, the morphospace of this program includes a wide variety of creatures composed of rectangular prisms (including those which overlap with themselves), with parts initially flush against one another, joints being at the center of at least one of the two parts they connect, joints in 1 of 3 cardinal directions and all joints being simple revolute joints.
+All in all, the body morphospace of this program includes a wide variety of creatures composed of rectangular prisms (including those which overlap with themselves), with parts initially flush against one another, joints being at the center of at least one of the two parts they connect, joints in 1 of 3 cardinal directions and all joints being simple revolute joints.
 It does not include creatures with other shapes of body parts, parts not flush against each other on initialization, joints with neither of their parts centered on the joint, joints in a direction other than the cardinal 3 or ball-and-socket or sliding joints.

+<b>Control Scenario Brain Generation/Evolution/Morphospace</b>

+The neural network "brain" of the creature is initially generated by creating a "sensor neuron" for each sensor prism and a "motor neuron" for each joint -- the layer of sensor neurons is fully connected to a hidden layer of neurons (equal in size to the sensor neuron layer), which is then fully connected to the layer of motor neurons, and weights are initialized randomly as a floating point number between -1 and 1.

+The brain is evolved by randomizing a single synapse weight in the brain in one of the 2 layers (after body mutation has occurred, if it occurrs).

-Only fully-connected brains with no hidden layers are possible (sensors are directly connected to motors, with every sensor connected to every motor with some random weight, though some of these weights could be close to zero).
-Because the brain is fully connected, a sensor on one body can affect a motor on the other side (or anywhere on the body).
+Regarding the brain morphospace, only brains with 1 hidden layers and 2 fully-connected groups of synapses "sandwiching" it are possible.
+Because of these fully-connected synapses, a sensor on one body can affect a motor on the other side (or anywhere on the body).

+<b>Evolutionary Selection</b>

 Every generation (whether the body is mutated or not), for each member of the robot population, the fitness of the mutated robot is compared to its parent, and the fitter creature continues evolving.

-Resources Used
+This makes the method of selection a "Parallel Hill Climbers" -- fellow members of the population do not directly interact, and the program tries making one change (or one brain and one body change) to robots at a time to check for improvement.

+<h2>Experiment</h2>

+<b>Hypothesis</b>

+Adding 9 "PID neurons" (in addition to body sensor neurons), with a proportional, integral and derivative neuron for each of the 3 spatial axes, to the input layer of the robot's neural network "brain" will lead to improved performance at balancing on the platform, as measured by the euclidean distance of the robot from its starting point after 10 simulated seconds.

+<b>Methods</b>

+>> brain sketch

+For the experimental scenario, the Pyrosim simulated robot library was modified to allow the creation of "controlled neurons" whose values are set manually by each instance of the ROBOT class, and the ROBOT class was modified to create the 9 PID neurons.
+For each spatial dimension, a proportional neuron was added whose value was set to the robot's current position in that dimension at each frame, an integral neuron was added whose value was set to the average of past positions in that dimension over the past 60 frames, and a derivative neuron was added whose value was set to the robot's change in position in that dimension since last frame.
+The hidden layer of the brain was also enlarged to correspond to the new size of the input layers.

+For both the control and experimental scenario, 5 evolutionary runs with a population size of 10 and simulations of 10 simulated seconds were performed.
+Because of the experimenter's major time constraints, only 50 generations were calculated for each run.

+<b>Results</b>

+>> 2 Fitness graphs

+//

+<b>Resources Used</b>

 Pyrosim: github.com/jbongard/pyrosim

 r/ludobots: reddit.com/r/ludobots/wiki/installation/

+CS 396 -- Artificial Life, taught by Sam Kriegman, at Northwestern University